Dr. Alfred Mwenebatende, Centre Medico-Chirugical de Goma

 She has supported Project Congo for many years, participating in fundraising, advertising and raising consciousness of the plight of the Congo.
 She truly believes that together we can truly make a difference in this world.

 Jean Hayes, Translator

 After obtaining a degree in French from Ohio State University, Jean Hayes continued to expand her language capability by becoming fluent in Spanish.
 She is a world traveler, starting in childhood as the daughter of an Air Force pilot and lived in both France and Colombia, South America.
-She worked for the Smithsonian Museum Travel Program as a tour manager and Academic Travel Abroad, both in Washington, DC.
+She worked for the Smithsonian Institution Travel Program as a tour manager and Academic Travel Abroad, both in Washington, DC.
 She recently retired from Shenandoah University where for years she ran the Study Abroad program.
 She currently resides in Winchester, Virginia.